Vikasnagar7492/backend-developer-php-wordpress-handson/README.md

     - Validate the incoming data for required fields and correct format.
 5. **Data Validation and Storage**
     - On successful validation, store the data in a custom database table along with required database constraints.
+    - Do not use the default $WPDB object for DB queries use custom queries instead.
+Make sure the queries should be secure.
     - Provide appropriate error messages for validation failures.
 6. **Fetch Stored Data**
     - Create an endpoint to fetch the stored data.